scikit-learn-contrib/qolmat/examples/benchmark.md

 ## Auto-correlation

 We are now interested in the auto-correlation function (ACF).
-As seen before, time series display seaonal patterns.
+As seen before, time series display seasonal patterns.
 [Autocorrelation](https://en.wikipedia.org/wiki/Autocorrelation) is the correlation of a signal with a delayed copy of itself as a function of delay.
 It measures the similarity between observations of a random variable as a function of the time lag between them.
 The objective is to have an ACF to be similar between the original dataset and the imputed one.

 ```python